n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

     consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.
-      * If the consonant has a below-base or post-base form or is a pre-base reordering "Ra", move to the previous consonant.
+      * If the consonant has a below-base or post-base form or is a pre-base-reordering "Ra", move to the previous consonant.
 If neither condition is true, stop.
       * If the consonant is the first consonant, stop.
   - The consonant stopped at will be the base consonant.